BradLin0819/Automatic-Citation-Text-Generation-with-Citation-Intent-Control/README.md

 Moreover, considering the abstract of the citing paper could not be available while writing citation texts, so we propose ```CCTGM-title```, which uses the title of the citing paper instead of the abstract.

-To train BART-based `CCTGM-abs`, which uses the abstract as the input of the citing paper, please run the following command.
+To train BART-based `CCTGM-abs`, which uses the abstract as the input of the citing paper, please run the following command:
 ```
 ./scripts/train_bart_base_CCTGM_abs.sh
 ```